Hernia Mesh Lawsuits

-Physiomesh Flexible Composite Mesh is coated with a gel film not previously utilized in hernia mesh products and was recalled over an alarming rate of complications.
-Manufacturered by Ethicon, a division of Johnson & Johnson, an urgent field safety notice on May 25, 2016, advises surgeons to stop using the Physiomesh for hernia repair.
+Physiomesh Flexible Composite Mesh is coated with a gel film never before used in hernia mesh products and was recalled after an alarming rate of complications.
+Manufacturered by Ethicon, a division of Johnson & Johnson, an urgent field safety notice on May 25, 2016, advised surgeons to stop using the Physiomesh for hernia repair.
 Lawsuits are consolidated into MDL 2782 before Judge Richard Story in Georgia Federal Court with 647 lawsuits pending.
 ETHICON PHYSIOMESH FLEXIBLE COMPOSITE HERNIA MESH .
 The Ethicon Physiomesh multidistrict litigation is IN RE: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, MDL No. 2782, in US District Court for the Northern District of Georgia, Atlanta Division.

 Ethicon’s own medical safety team initiated the product recall in response to the complications documented with Physiomesh.
 The lawsuits allege the manufacturers knew or should have known about the risks of injuries, yet never warned patients and the medical professionals of the dangers.
 Despite numerous reports of removal and revision surgeries, infections, adhesions, intestinal blockages, perforations and other serious injuries, the manufacturers refused to notify patients and doctors.

 Parietex mesh is manufactured by Covidien (acquired by Medtronic in 2015) with multiple products varying in design, pore size, polypropolene or polyester composition, gel layers and microgrips.
 Other hernia mesh products with unique designs we are investigating are:

 - Parietex, Parietex composite associated with infections due to the collagen covering